 Docker with PHP and Vite HMR

-Learn how to containerize your Laravel app with Docker, enable Vite's HMR and create a seamless local development workflow
+How to containerize a Laravel app with Docker, enable Vite's HMR, and create a seamless local development workflow that doesn't fight you.

-• Node.js 20 for Vite and Hot Module Reloading (HMR)
+• Node.js 20 in a separate container for Vite

 /yourapp